-“I was looking at the 5-day Ultimate class, but it was a lot of money because I’m Canadian and would have had travel expenses,” she said.
-“So, I tried the online courses (Level 3).”
+“I was looking at the 5-day Ultimate Concrete Countertop Training class, but it was a lot of money because I’m Canadian and would have had travel expenses,” she said.
+“So, I tried the online courses (How to Start (and Succeed at) a Business Making Concrete Countertops).”
 Judive had extensive experience in online training before she started taking classes at CCI, so she took to the online option quickly.

 Once the distance barrier was taken care of, there was still a language barrier to deal with.
 “I used the books Lane and Jeff sent me,” Judive explained.
 “My father speaks French, so I had to translate.
 All the information about working with concrete I had to translate.
 There were other books I didn’t have to translate because they were about marketing, and that’s what I do.”